 The agreement was signed on the sidelines of IFAD's 42nd annual Governing Council meeting, 14-15 February 2019 in Rome, under the theme "Rural Innovation and Entrepreneurship".
 The sessions focus on several topics most important of which are value chain development activities, gender- and nutrition-sensitive; the role of social entrepreneurship and innovation in promoting resilience and addressing global challenges; and the impact of new technology on the future of farming.

-The Saudi delegation led by HE Eng.
-AlFadley gathered high-level officials including Dr. Mohammed Ahmed Al-Ghamdi, Permanent Representative of the Kingdom of Saudi Arabia to FAO, Eng.
+The Saudi delegation led by AlFadley gathered high-level officials including Dr. Mohammed Ahmed Al-Ghamdi, Permanent Representative of the Kingdom of Saudi Arabia to FAO, Eng.
 Abdulaziz bin Abdulrahman Al-Hawish, Director-General of the International Cooperation Department in the Ministry of Environment, Water and Agriculture, and Mr. Mohammed Al-Zubin, Economic Advisor to the Ministry of Finance.

 For his part, Al-Ghamdi said: "The signing of this agreement with the Fund will maximize the Fund's benefits by increasing technical cooperation, exchange of experience and knowledge sharing, implementing regional food security programs, including technical assistance and capacity-building ".